 Allen Kempton is a PhD student at the Faculty of Information.
 His area of interest focuses on the intersection of digital communication technologies and theories of play and game.
 Allen’s research currently focuses on the development of meta-play via information communication technologies and how globally developed practiced influence local digital gaming play practices of Pokemon players in Durham Region.

-Brian Sutherland, PhD Candidate
+Maggie, PhD Candidate

 Curtis McCord, PhD Candidate